mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 The intuition is so long as the machine generated translation is pretty close to any of the references provided by humans, then it will get a high BLEU score

+(paper has been incredibly influential and quite readable)

+One way to measure how good the machine translation output is, is to look at each the words in the output and see if it appears in the references.
+With that approach the sentence "`the the the the the the the the`" would have a precision of `7/7`

+So instead, what we're going to use is a modified precision measure in which we will give each word credit only up to the maximum number of times it appears in the reference sentences: `the` appears twice in reference 1, and once in reference 2, so modified precision is `2/7`

 > <img src="./images/w03-06-bleu_score/img_2023-05-10_17-38-44.png">

+So far, we've been looking at words in isolation.
+In the BLEU score, you don't want to just look at isolated words.
+You maybe want to look at pairs of words as well.
+Let's define a portion of the BLEU score on bigrams (bigrams just means pairs of words appearing next to each other)

+- Bigrams in MT output are `The cat`, `cat the`, `the cat`, `cat on`, ...
+- For each Bigram, we count the maximum number of times a bigram (`The cat`) appears in either Reference 1 or Reference 2
+- we sum up the number of counts of bigrams over the sum of total bigrams

 > <img src="./images/w03-06-bleu_score/img_2023-05-10_17-38-45.png">

+Mathematic formulation below.

+And one thing that you could probably convince yourself of is if the MT output is exactly the same as either Reference 1 or Reference 2, then all of these values P1 (unigram), and P2 (bigram) and so on, they'll all be equal to 1.0.
+So to get a modified precision of 1.0

 > <img src="./images/w03-06-bleu_score/img_2023-05-10_17-38-46.png">

+Finally, let's put this together to form the final BLEU score.
+We compute P1, P2, P3 and P4, and combine them together using the following formula.

+In order to punish candidate strings that are too short, define the **brevity penalty** to be

 > <img src="./images/w03-06-bleu_score/img_2023-05-10_17-38-47.png">

+In practice, few people would implement a BLEU score from scratch.
+There are open source implementations that you can download and just use to evaluate your own system.

+Today, BLEU score is used to evaluate many systems that generate text, such as machine translation systems, as well as image captioning systems.

 ##  Attention Model Intuition

+For most of this week, you've been using a **Encoder-Decoder** architecture for machine translation (one RNN reads in a sentence and then different RNN outputs a sentence).
+There's a modification to this called the **Attention Model**, that makes all this work much better.

+The attention algorithm has been one of the most influential ideas in deep learning.

+Get a very long French sentence like this.

+What we are asking this green encoder in your network to do is :
+- to read in the whole sentence
+- then memorize the whole sentences
+- and store it in the activations conveyed here.

+Then for the purple network, the decoder network till then generate the English translation.

+Now, the way a human translator would translate this sentence is different.
+Thee human translator would read the first part of the sentence, and generate part of the translation.
+Look at the second part, generate a few more words, and so on.
+He would work part by part through the sentence, because it's just really difficult to memorize the whole long sentence like that.

+Encoder-Decoder architecture above is that, it works quite well for short sentences, so we might achieve a relatively high Bleu score, but for very long sentences (longer than 30 or 40 words) the performance decreases

+The Attention Model which translates maybe a bit more like humans might, looking at part of the sentence at a time.

 > <img src="./images/w03-07-attention_model_intuition/img_2023-05-10_17-38-58.png">

+- We use a [Bidirectional RNN](../week1/README.md#bidirectional-rnn) to encode the French sentence to translate
+- We use another [RNN](../week1/README.md#recurrent-neural-network-model) to generate the English translations
+- We define **attention weights** that explain how much you should pay attention to this each French words when tranlating:
+    - `𝛼<1,1>`  denote how much should you be paying attention to this first French word when generating the first english words
+    - `𝛼<1,2>`  denote how much should you be paying attention to this 2nd French word when generating the first english words
+    - ...
+    - `𝛼<2,1>`  denote how much should you be paying attention to this first French word when generating the 2nd english words
+    - ...
+    - `𝛼<t,t'>` the attention weighs that tells how much should you be paying attention to the t'-th French word when generating the t-th English word
+- When generating the 2nd Eglish word, and so computing activation `S<2>`,  we define the **context** denoted `c` putting together:
+    - `𝛼<1,1>`, `𝛼<1,2>`, ...
+    - `S<1>`

 > <img src="./images/w03-07-attention_model_intuition/img_2023-05-10_17-39-00.png">

 ##  Attention Model

 > <img src="./images/w03-08-attention_model/img_2023-05-10_17-39-09.png">
 > <img src="./images/w03-08-attention_model/img_2023-05-10_17-39-10.png">

+Two examples :
+- date transcription (cf. exercice)
+- machine learning

 > <img src="./images/w03-08-attention_model/img_2023-05-10_17-39-11.png">

 # Speech Recognition - Audio Data